twse/bobsgame-fonts/Pixel Sans.md

 * Wizardry: Seimei no Kusabi
 * Wizman World
 * Ys DS – The font is available in-game as NFTR in the font folder.
 The third Kanji set is not included.
 * Yu-Gi-Oh!
-5D's: Stardust Accelerator :World Championship 2009 – The font in the game has a slashed zero.
+5D's: Stardust Accelerator: World Championship 2009 – The font in the game has a slashed zero.
 * Yu-Gi-Oh!
 World Championship 2008 – The font in the game has a slashed zero.